Air France Unaccompanied Minor Policy | Age Rules & Travel

 Safe Handover

-Upon arrival at the destination, the child is released only to a verified adult who presents proper identification.
-This strict handover process ensures the child’s safety and gives parents complete peace of mind.
+After they have reached the destination, the released child is only released to a known grown up presenting proper identification.
+This stringent handover procedure keeps the child safe and leaves parents with all the peace of mind.

-• Provide essential documentation – This includes a valid ID for the child, authorization forms, and the contact details of the guardians receiving the child.
+• Present important documentation: This involves a valid ID of the child, authorization forms, and contact information of the guardians who are to receive the child.

-• Identification for the child – Air France provides a badge or wristband to ensure staff can easily identify UM passengers.
+• Recognition by the child: Air France designs a badge or a wrist band to allow staff to easily recognize UM passengers.

-• Verified pickup – The person collecting the child at the destination must present valid identification and match the authorized details provided at booking.
+• Verified pickup: This is where one picking up the child at the destination must have valid identification and be the same as the details that were provided prior to the booking.

 Required Documents for Air France Unaccompanied Minor Travel

-It is also important to have a copy of the flight itinerary and booking reference.
-This ensures that the child’s reservation is easily located in the system and helps staff confirm travel details quickly at check-in.
+• Booking Reference and Flight Itinerary: It is also important to have a copy of the flight itinerary and booking reference.
+This guarantees that the reservation of the child can be found easily in the system and to enable the staff to check the travel details with speed during check-in.

 How to Book Air France Unaccompanied Minor Service